 Crashworthiness is based on "worse practical conditions" instead of the worse-case.
-Per MASH-2016 Manual, crash testing impact speed and angle combinations represent the 93rd percentile of real-world crashes and work zone devices are only tested up to TL-3 (longitudinal barriers are the only feature utilizing all six test levels at this time).
+Per MASH-2016 Manual, crash testing impact speed and angle combinations represent the 93rd percentile of real-world crashes and work zone devices are only tested up to TL-3 (permanent cast-in-place longitudinal barriers are the only feature meeting TL-6 currently).